How Do I Program a Honeywell 5877 to My L7000?

 4. Test the garage door.
 Now you can confirm wiring on the relay and test the garage door.
 Go back into Automation, and press on "Garages", followed by the down key.
 Then click on the garage door you enrolled.
 Press the garage symbol where it says "press to operate".
 There is a slight delay (5 to 10 seconds) between the button press and the relay response.
 Again, without a garage door sensor programmed in the matching slot, the garage door symbol will not change.
 This is because it has no way to report status.

-If you have Total Connect 2.0 or plan to enroll in the service you will have remote access from the app as long your dealers enables remote automation services.
-Automation may or may not be included in your monitoring services.
-Be sure to ask your monitoring provider how to enable it if you do not have it already.
+If you have Total Connect 2.0 or if you plan to enroll in the service, you will have remote access from the app.
+In order to see this option your dealer must enable remote automation services.
+Automation may or may not be included in your monitoring plan.
+Make sure to ask your monitoring provider how to enable it if you do not have it already.
 We happen to bundle this service with our silver level no contract monitoring plans and higher.

-* If you plan on linking the siren/strobe you can press the include button in the garage door setup window on the L7000.
+Please note that if you plan on linking the siren/strobe, you can press the include button in the garage door setup window on the L7000.
 Then press the ID function on the siren/strobe device.
-This will require the L5100-ZWAVE controller.
-Without it the include and exclude icons will not even show up.
+This requires that the L5100-ZWAVE controller be installed in the system.
+If no Z-Wave module is installed, the include and exclude icons will not be available.